ode/finetune_lm/README.md

 ### Bugfix

 Replace `[conda path]/envs/[env name]/lib/python3.9/site-packages/transformers/models/deberta/modeling_deberta.py` with the `modeling_deberta.py` file in this repo.
-See [https://github.com/huggingface/transformers/pull/35336](this PR) for more details
+See [https://github.com/huggingface/transformers/pull/35336] (this PR) for more details

 ## Run